gurkenlabs/litiengine/README.md

 4. [Loading a .tmx Map](https://youtu.be/RR3QxOhV8hM)
 5. Working with Entities

+## Further Documentation
+The [LITIengine documentation pages](https://docs.litiengine.com/) containing in-depth guides for LITIengine are currently in deployment.
+We're looking forward to your contributions!

 ## Becoming a contributor
 * Agree to our [Code of Conduct](https://github.com/gurkenlabs/litiengine/blob/master/docs/CODE_OF_CONDUCT.md)
 * View our [Contribution guidelines](https://github.com/gurkenlabs/litiengine/blob/master/CONTRIBUTING.md)